bloomberg/clangmetatool/README.md

 with analysis.
 Those will be in the `clangmetatool::propagation` namespace.

-More specifically, the current implementation provides a constant C-style string propagator, which propagates constant strings through the control flow graph so that `char*` variables may be queried for there true value anywhere where that value is deterministic.
+More specifically, the current implementation provides propagation for the follwing types so that variables may be queried for their true values anywhere within the control-flow, so long as the value is deterministic:

+* Constant C-style string propagator, which propagates constant strings through the control flow graph

+* Constant integer propagation which propagates integer values through the code considering references, pointers, const-ness of `int` & `int`-like types

 This could be useful for various purposes but especially for identifing things like which database a function is actually calling out to, etc.